Computation of orders and cycle lengths of automorphisms of finite solvable groups

 In other words, in the setting of Lemma \ref{transferLem}, the action of $A$ on the coset $xH$ is isomorphic to the action of $\A_{h_0,\alpha_{\mid H}}$ on $H$.
-As noted in \cite[Remark 2.1.4(1)]{Bor16a} already, even if $t=1$, i.e., if $A=\alpha$ is an automorphism of $G$, we do \emph{not} necessarily have $h_0=1$, so the affine map on $H$ describing the action of $\alpha$ on $xH$ is in general still only an affine map, which is why it is more natural to work with affine maps in situations where Lemma \ref{transferLem} is used.
+As noted in \cite[Remark 2.1.4(1)]{Bor16a} already, even if $t=1$, i.e., if $A=\alpha$ is an automorphism of $G$, the coset representative $x$ cannot necessarily be chosen such that $h_0=x^{-1}\alpha(x)=1$, so the affine map on $H$ describing the action of $\alpha$ on $xH$ is in general still only an affine map (not an automorphism) on $H$, which is why it is more natural to work with affine maps in situations where Lemma \ref{transferLem} is used.

 We also note the following consequence of Lemma \ref{transferLem} (see also \cite[proof of Theorem 2]{Hor74a}), which will be used in the correctness proof of Algorithm \ref{algo1}: